-Join us online as we mark the launch of the new Marine Simulator and see how this new cutting-edge facility is set to transform decommissioning operations and energy transition projects for our industry partners in the North Sea and beyond.
+We marked the launch of the NDC Marine Simulator on 21st September 2021 demonstrating how this new cutting-edge facility is set to transform decommissioning operations and energy transition projects for our industry partners in the North Sea and beyond.

 A walk-in 9m diameter, 300-degree visual immersive environment supplied by the Offshore Simulator Centre